Light headed dizzy patients frequently consult chiropractors.

 Plus, I'd recommend a B complex vitamin supplement, not instead of a healthy diet, but in addition to, if you're suffering from vertigo like spells.
 Adding those colours to your diet is what stops cancer in its tracks even before it takes hold, fixes constipation and generally makes food interesting.
 And may help with light headed dizzy attacks.

-If in addition to dizzyness you start falling, or feeling like you are about to land on the floor...
+If in addition to dizziness you start falling, or feeling like you are about to land on the floor, or throw up, then think BPPV.

 BPPV is the most common cause of vertigo, and it's readily treated by many chiropractors using the Epley manoeuvres; there's a fine line for you to know the difference between lighted head dizzy and vertigo.

 The vertigo part of light headed dizzy, on the other hand, is another ballgame, not unlike a light headed dizzy feeling, but with the added sense that the world, or you yourself, is spinning.
 It may be associated with nausea and even vomiting and can be extremely unnerving.
 It's normally caused by a condition called benign paroxysmal positional vertigo.

 How long does vertigo last is surely a question you will want answered, especially if you are lighted headed or dizzy.

 usually pass over in a few hours, sometimes lasting a couple days.